 What are periodicals?

 Periodicals are any type of publication that is published in a series, or periodically (hence the name).
 Daily newspapers, monthly magazines and journals, and annual newsletters are all periodicals, and the articles inside them are periodical articles.

 Periodical articles are often the best sources for research, especially if your topic requires:

 Periodicals cover events more quickly and concisely than books.

-Books are usually better at giving thoughtful, historical information.
+Books are usually better at giving thoughtful, historical or background information.
 Magazines and newspapers provide current, focused information, and specialized magazines and journals provide in-depth coverage.
+Since magazines and newspapers strive to have the latest information, articles may not be thoroughly fact-checked or researched.
+Scholarly journal articles are usually peer-reviewed for accuracy.

 Periodical articles are usually on specific topics